microsoft/scitt-ccf-ledger/demo/README.md

 # Demos

-This folder contains scripts and instructions for SCITT demos.
+This folder contains scripts and instructions for contract service demos.